JAAKKQ/Serup/README.md

 # Common errors
 #### Error: Opening COM4: File not found
 The port you have set in `port.json` is wrong.
 Use command `node available` to get list of available ports.
-Pick a port that has references to your boards name E.g. Arduino
+Pick a port that has references to your board's name E.g. Arduino
 #### Error: Opening COM4: Access denied
 Something is already connected to that serial port.